MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ## General functionality and performance

 > [!NOTE]
-> The value proposition references Microsoft Commercial Marketplace Policy #1140.4.
+> The following content is inline with Microsoft Commercial Marketplace Policy #1140.4.

 ### Launching external functionality